pmac/pmac.io/content/code/2015-02-02-state-of-mozilla-org.md

 the dev and demo servers have already been done (HOORAY!
 Thanks [jakem][]!).
 We've also [upgraded Django to the 1.6 branch][django-1.6] (though this was a bit more than 2 weeks ago.
 Once Python 2.7 fully lands we'll start the move to Django 1.7 and all it's sweet, sweet improvements.
-I've made a [google doc of the process][bedrock-doc] that I'm continuing to tweak.
+I've made a [wiki page of the process][bedrock-doc] that I'm continuing to tweak.
 Feedback welcome of course :)

 On the frontend we launched the [CES landing page][fxos-tv] about the FxOS powered TVs (DO WANT!), and we built and launched the [Firefox Hello First-Time-Experience][fx-hello] page.
 These major